OSGeo/grass-website/content/contribute/development.md

 ###### Some recommendations
 <small>
 <ul>
- <li>Check if the bug is still present in the current stable release version or "master" before reporting.
-If you use an older version, please consider [upgrading](/download)</li>
+ <li>Check if the bug you found is still present in the current stable release version or, better, in the "master" version before reporting.
+If you use an older version, please consider to [upgrade](/download) first</li>
  <li>Make sure that the developers have all the information needed to recreate the bug (e.g. explain how to reproduce the bug using the [North Carolina example dataset]())</li>
  <li>Report only a single bug with each request</li>
  <li>Before reporting a bug, please check that it is yet unknown: GRASS-trac bug tracking system [search page](http://trac.osgeo.org/grass/report)</li>